juliensalinas/game-backend/README.md

 Achievements and statistics are admin operations so they cannot be extended through the API but they can be easily extended in `data.go`.
 See below for more details.

-In order to automatically populate the backend and easily test it, a second program called `driver` is made available.
+In order to automatically populate the backend and easily test it, the tests are pretty comprehensive.
+See below.

 ## How To Extend Achievements and Statistics?